 If I published creative writing on this blog, it would be on Wednesdays in order not to interrupt the usual Monday and Friday posts.
 In other words, creative writing pieces would be an addition to regular blog posts, not a replacement for them.
 Unlike blog posts, which are posted twice weekly, creative writing wouldn’t follow any kind of schedule.
 Rather, it would be posted only when I had something ready to post—probably once or twice a month.

 What are your thoughts?
-Would the addition of stories and dialogues make this blog better, or clutter it with unnecessary posts?
+Would the addition of stories make this blog better, or clutter it with unnecessary posts?

 The stated purpose of this blog is “to impart hope or understanding or inspiration—or at the very least a healthy laugh—to someone who needs it.”
 I want this blog to make you think, or to make you smile.